Antigua and Barbuda

 Trade in Antigua and Barbuda

-Antigua and Barbuda was the world’s 160th largest exporter of goods and 105th largest exporter of commercial services in 2021.
-Export values were $19 and $711 million USD respectively.
-Antigua and Barbuda’s top export category was fuels and mining products, followed by manufactures, and agricultural products.
-In 2019, Antigua and Barbuda’s main export destination markets for goods and services trade were to the United Arab Emirates, the United States and Netherlands, with trade representing 91.53 per cent of GDP.
-In terms of imports, Antigua and Barbuda is the world’s 152nd largest importer of goods and 131st largest importer of commercial services.
-Import values were $596 and $337 million USD respectively in 2021.
-Antigua and Barbuda’s top import category was manufactures, followed by agricultural products and fuels and mining products.
-Leading import partners were the United States, China and Japan.
-Antigua and Barbuda is part of 3 different Regional Trade Agreements, such as Caribbean Community and Common Market (CARICOM), and EU – CARIFORUM States. |
+Antigua and Barbuda was the world’s 212th largest exporter of goods and 123rd largest exporter of commercial services in 2022.
+Export values were $22 and $970 million USD respectively.
+Antigua and Barbuda’s top export category was Fuels and mining products, followed by Fuels and mining products, and Agricultural products.
+In 2022, Antigua and Barbuda’s main export destination markets for goods and services trade were to United Arab Emirates, United States and Netherlands, with trade representing 117.63 per cent of GDP.
+In terms of imports, Antigua and Barbuda is the world’s 194th largest importer of goods and 151st largest importer of commercial services.
+Import values were $820 and $462 million USD respectively in 2022.
+Antigua and Barbuda’s top import category was Manufactures, followed by Agricultural products and Machinery and transport equipment.
+Leading import partners were United States, China and Japan.
+Antigua and Barbuda is part of 3 different Regional Trade Agreements, including Caribbean Community and Common Market (CARICOM) and EU – CARIFORUM States. |

 General InformationThis section includes general information on the economy, legal system, official languages and links to additional demographic information. |